Frequently asked questions

 Should I book in my pet for cat desexing or dog desexing?

-This choice is completely up to you.
 Some reasons owners choose to undertake cat desexing and dog desexing is:

 - to avoid common medical conditions such as mammary or testicular tumors, pyometra, prostate disease, unwanted pregnancy , urine spraying